The Dremel multitool is arguably the most popular tool in the arsenal of any DIY enthusiast or woodworker.

 Dremel is a multinational brand operating out of Illinois, USA, that is popular for its production of a unique type of rotary tool.

 The good tool by Dremel is extremely versatile and can use a wide variety of attachments for accomplishing different tasks.
-Its primary functions include carving, routing, engraving metal, sharpening, cleaning, grinding, polishing, sanding, and cutting.
+Its primary functions include carving, routing, engraving cutting metal, sharpening, cleaning, grinding, polishing, sanding, and cutting disc.

 However, hobbyists over the years, have found many other uses for this versatile little machine.
 Here are a couple of innovative uses for the Dremel rotary tools.